The site is temporarily down due to maintenance. Sorry for the inconvenience.

 Signs and symptoms of anemia vary depending on the cause and severity of the anemia.
 Due to the causes of anemia, the symptoms may not be present at all, but if they are detected, the following symptoms may appear:

-Therefore, in the presence of these symptoms, it is advisable to consult a doctor and conduct a profile study of anemia.
+If you have these symptoms, it is advisable to consult a doctor and undergo a profile examination for anemia.

 If the test reveals abnormalities, it may be necessary to use additional methods of diagnostics.
 For this, you must consult a specialist, who, taking into account the symptoms, will correctly select the appropriate examinations to make an accurate diagnostics.